joshkar/X-Recon/README.md

 - **Form and Input Extraction:**
   - Identifies all forms and inputs found within the extracted links, creating a JSON output.
 This JSON output serves as a foundation for leveraging the XSS scanning capability of the tool.

+- **XSS Scanning:**
+  - When the start recon option returns a custom json containing the extracted entries, the Xrecon tool can start the XSS vulnerability testing process and provide you with the desired results!

 <br>
   <a href="https://github.com/joshkar/X-Recon"><img src=".imgs/demo1.jpg" alt="X-Recon"></a>
 <br>